Corruption in Mexico: AMLO's administration

 Following Enrique Peña Nieto’s administration, Mexico underwent a political shift with the election of Andrés Manuel López Obrador (commonly known as AMLO), a leftist leader from the MORENA party, who took office in December 2018.
 López Obrador promised to lead a government of austerity, fight corruption, and prioritize the needs of the poor and marginalized.
 His administration launched ambitious social programs and infrastructure projects, accompanied by his personal style of governance referred to as the "Cuarta Transformación" (lit.
 'Fourth Transformation'), signifying a profound political and social reform for Mexico.

 Despite these promises, AMLO's presidency was marred by controversies, including his administration's handling of corruption cases.
 One of the most prominent scandals was the Segalmex corruption case.
 Segalmex (Seguridad Alimentaria Mexicana, lit.
 'Mexican Food Security'), an agency created under López Obrador to improve food security for rural and low-income communities, became the center of allegations involving the mismanagement and embezzlement of billions of pesos.
 Critics pointed to a lack of oversight and accountability within the program, undermining López Obrador’s anti-corruption rhetoric.

+Another corruption case that stood in contrast to his rhetoric was the Huachicol fiscal scheme, which emerged during his term in office but was revealed afterward.
+'Huachicol fiscal' describes a tax and customs fraud scheme involving imported fuels with false documentation.
+It is a practice carried out by cartels, corrupt high-ranking marine and customs officials, and corrupt companies involved in importing and distributing the fuel.
+Although AMLO publicly claimed to have successfully ended the practice, investigations by civil society groups paint a different picture.

+The largest Huachicol Fiscal corruption network yet discovered was dismantled in 2025 during President Sheinbaum's term following the seizure of the tanker Challenge Procyon, revealing significant involvement of Marines and other officials in the port and customs infrastructure that facilitated and profited from the scheme.
+It was AMLO who transferred port oversight to the Marines during his term in office, and the arrested officials were put in charge during this period.

+Before and during his presidential administration, Andrés Manuel López Obrador has been linked to organizations such as the Sinaloa's Cartel and La Barredora.

+Furthermore, the Covid-19 pandemic in Mexico exposed errors, improvisations, and negligence on the part of President Andrés Manuel López Obrador.
+The result: 297,000 people died, including nearly 5,000 healthcare workers, due to the government's decisions.

+Since 2025, Andrés Manuel López Obrador and his MORENA party have controlled the Mexican judiciary by winning the judicial elections that same year, a process widely criticized by international organizations such as Human Rights Watch and Amnesty International, as it undermined the independence of the judiciary.

+The Global Organized Crime Index cites corruption scandals linked to high-profile figures, including the son of President Andrés Manuel López Obrador, Mr. Andrés Manuel López Beltrán, which have raised concerns about corporate and government collusion.